Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Abstract

 \section{Abstract}

-Photometric stellar surveys now cover a large fraction of the sky, probe to fainter magnitudes than large-scale spectroscopic studies, and are relatively free from the target-selection biases often associated with such studies.
-Photometric-metallicity estimates that include narrow/medium-band filters can achieve comparable accuracy and precision to existing low- and medium-resolution spectroscopic surveys such as SDSS/SEGUE and LAMOST, with metallicities as low as [Fe/H] $\sim -3.5$ to $-4.0$.
-Here we report on an effort to identify likely members of the Galactic disk system among the Very Metal-Poor (VMP; [Fe/H] $\leq$ --2) and Extremely Metal-Poor (EMP; [Fe/H] $\leq$ --3) stars.
-Our analysis is based on a sample of some 11.5 million stars with full space motions selected from the SkyMapper Southern Survey (SMSS) and Stellar Abundance and Galactic Evolution Survey (SAGES).
-After applying a number of quality cuts, designed to obtain the best available metallicity and dynamical estimates, we analyze a total of about 7.74 million stars in the combined SMSS/SAGES sample.
-We employ two techniques which, depending on the method, identify between 5,878 and 7,600 VMP stars (19\% to 25\% of all VMP stars) and between 345 and 399 EMP stars (35\% to 40\% of all EMP stars) that appear to be members of the Galactic disk system on highly prograde orbits (v$_{\phi} > 150$ \kms), the majority of which have low orbital eccentricities (ecc $\le 0.4$).
-The large fractions of VMP/EMP stars that are associated with the MW disk system strongly suggests the presence of an early forming ``primordial" disk.
+Photometric stellar surveys now cover a large fraction of the sky, probe to fainter magnitudes than large-scale spectroscopic surveys, and are relatively free from the target-selection biases often associated with such studies.
+Photometric-metallicity estimates that include narrow/medium-band filters can achieve comparable accuracy and precision to existing low-resolution spectroscopic surveys such as SDSS/SEGUE and LAMOST.
+Here we report on an effort to identify likely members of the Galactic disk system among the very metal-poor (VMP; [Fe/H] $\leq$ --2) and extremely metal-poor (EMP; [Fe/H] $\leq$ --3) stars.
+Our analysis is based on an initial sample of $\sim11.5$ million stars with full space motions selected from the SkyMapper Southern Survey (SMSS) and Stellar Abundance and Galactic Evolution Survey (SAGES).
+After applying a number of quality cuts to obtain the best available metallicity and dynamical estimates, we analyze a total of $\sim$5.86 million stars in the combined SMSS/SAGES sample.
+We employ two techniques that, depending on the method, identify between 876 and 1,476 VMP stars (6.9\%-11.7\% of all VMP stars) and between 40 and 59 EMP stars (12.4\%-18.3\% of all EMP stars) that appear to be members of the Galactic disk system on highly prograde orbits (v$_{\phi} > 150$ \kms).
+The total number of candidate VMP/EMP disk-like stars is 1,496, the majority of which have low orbital eccentricities, ecc $\le 0.4$; many have ecc $\le 0.2$.
+The large fractions of VMP/EMP stars associated with the Milky Way disk system strongly suggest the presence of an early forming ``primordial" disk.

 \keywords{Milky Way dynamics (1051), Galaxy dynamics (591), Galactic Archaeology (2178), Milky Way evolution (1052), Milky Way formation (1053)}